TedtheDev/Advanced-React-and-Redux/README.md

 ## Covers
 - Testing React components, Redux action creators and reducers with Mocha, Chai, JSDOM, and jQuery
 - Explore how Higher Order Components work
+- Understand and create a custom Redux middleware